Still paying hyperscaler rates? Save up to 60% on your cloud costs

 • Input pricing is lowest on GPT-5.2 at $1.75 per 1M tokens, slightly under Gemini’s $2 tier and below Sonnet and Opus.
 This can matter a lot for retrieval-heavy or long-context workloads.

-• Output pricing and scaling behavior are major differentiators: Gemini is cost-efficient for shorter prompts but becomes more expensive past 200k tokens, while Claude Opus is the priciest for output ($25 per 1M).
-GPT-5.2 stands out with cached input pricing ($0.175 per 1M), which can dramatically cut costs in repeated-context agent loops.
+• Output pricing and scaling behavior are major differentiators: Gemini is cost-efficient for shorter prompts but becomes more expensive past 200k tokens, while Claude Opus is the priciest for output at $25 per 1M.
+GPT-5.2 stands out with cached input pricing at $0.175 per 1M, which can dramatically cut costs in repeated-context agent loops.

 Comparing Context Windows for Long Document